SuperagenticAI/Agenspy/README.md

 ## 📚 Examples

 See the examples/ directory for complete examples:
+Get your OpenAI API key OPENAI_API_KEY from [here](https://platform.openai.com/api-keys) and optionally GITHUB_TOKEN from [here](https://github.com/settings/tokens) and set as ENV variables.
+You might also need to install nodejs and npm to run the nodejs server.

 - `basic_mcp_demo.py` - Simple MCP agent
 - `comprehensive_mcp_demo.py` - Comprehensive MCP agent